Computahwiz-Github/Death-Statues-Mod-1.20.X/README.md

   - [x] 2.5 - Add text wrapping to toast
   - [x] 2.6 - Adjust toast texture with size of description lines

-- [ ] 3 - Make the statue a BlockEntity instead of a faux-player-entity
+- [x] 3 - Make the statue a BlockEntity instead of a faux-player-entity
   - [ ] 3.1 When the player destroys the statue, make it drop all the items except what you choose to leave on (specific armor/weapons)
+  - [x] 3.2 Make statue have storage capacity

 P.S.
 I added a shaped saddle recipe for fun (leather & iron).